Sunflower Sea Star

 Wolves of the Sea

-The sunflower sea star, Pycnopodia helianthoides, is deeply connected to the bull kelp forests of the North Pacific.
+The sunflower sea star, Pycnopodia helianthoides, is deeply connected to the bull kelp forests of the north Pacific.
 Its biogeography matches bull kelp almost precisely, ranging from the middle of the Aleutian Islands down through the Pacific Northwest and California to become rare south of Monterey.
-But Pycnopodia is not one of the sea star we find among the rocks at the edge of the beach at low tide; it inhabits the deeper waters.
-The most common sea star to find in the intertidal zone, where bull kelp will wash ashore, is the ochre star, or Pisaster ochraceus, the purple or orange five-armed sea star with bony white patterns on its surface.
-There are also brightly colored bat stars and leather stars in the intertidal.
+Pycnopodia is not one of the sea stars we find among the rocks at low tide; it inhabits the deeper waters.
+The most common stars found in the intertidal zone is the ochre star, or Pisaster ochraceus, the purple or orange five-armed starfish with bony white patterns on its surface.
+There are also bright orange bat stars and leather stars in the intertidal.
+A coast-wide “Solstice Sea Star Search” bioblitz on December 21st 2022, had sea star lovers out at the extreme low tides from San Diego to Crescent City, California.
+They found 1,874 ochre stars, 580 bat stars and 100 leather stars.
+They found no sunflower sea stars.

 Sunflower sea star life cycle: from planktonic larvae to tiny juvenile with five legs to 24"-wide, 20-armed, soft-tissued hunter.

-Pycnopodia are in the class Asteroidea and like sea urchin, they are broadcast spawners, where, during the peak months of May and June the males and females each release their egg or sperm into the water column where fertilization happens by chance.
+Pycnopodia are in the class Asteroidea and like their sea urchin cousin, they are broadcast spawners.
+It is unclear exactly how often and when Pycnopodia spawn, but it has been observed that during the peak months of May and June the males and females each release their egg or sperm into the water column where fertilization happens by chance.
 The fertilized egg develops into a bilaterally symmetrical arabesque of a larvae, swimming in the water column, living as plankton for two to ten weeks.
-After settling on the bottom the larvae metamorphose into a tiny sea star as big as a pinhead with five perfect rays.
-As they grow, these juvenile sea star become efficient urchin predators, eating juvenile urchin at a rate of four or five a day.
-It is surmised that these juveniles can be as or more important than the adults at keeping urchin populations down, as adult sea stars will eat only one larger urchin a day.
+After settling on the bottom the larvae metamorphose into a tiny sea stars as big as a pinhead with five perfect rays.
+As they grow these juvenile stars become efficient predators, eating juvenile urchin at a rate of four or five a day.
+It is surmised that these juveniles can be perhaps more important than the adults at keeping urchin populations down, as adult sea stars will eat only one larger urchin a day.
 As the sea star grows it adds rays in between the existing legs.
-If a Pycnopodia loses a leg, to an accident or predator, it can grow it back.
+If a Pycnopodia loses a leg it can grow it back.
 It can even regenerate an entire body from a single leg, if some of the central portion is attached.
-But the sunflower sea star has no serious predator, animal predator that is.

 Redundancy at the Top

 The bull kelp forests of the North Pacific evolved with two urchin predators doing their work to maintain ecological balance: the sea otter and the sunflower sea star.
 Redundancy at the top of the trophic cascade is often the norm, adding resilience and stability to an ecosystem: think wolves and bears in Yellowstone.
-When sea otters were extirpated in the early 1800s along the Pacific coast, sunflower sea stars not only preyed on sea urchin but, like otters, elicited a behavioral response from urchin to stay hidden, and kelp forests maintained viability but lost resilience.
-Sea otters have returned to some areas of Alaska and British Columbia so the relationship between these two mesopredators of the kelp forest could be studied.
-Jenn Burt found that otter and sunflower sea stars go after different urchins, creating a greater buffer against urchin barrens with two predators at work rather than with just one.
-Otters are pretty picky about what they will eat, only choosing urchin full of gonads that offer the caloric benefits they need, i.e. the big and juicy ones.
-Sunflower sea stars, on the other hand, will forage for the smaller urchin that otters will leave behind.
+When sea otter were extirpated in the early 1800s along the Pacific coast, sunflower sea stars not only preyed on sea urchin but elicited a behavioral response from urchin to stay hidden, and kelp forests maintained viability but lost resilience.
+Sea otter have returned to some areas of Alaska and British Columbia so the relationship between these two mesopredators of the kelp forest could be studied.
+Jenn Burt et al., found that otter and sunflower sea stars go after different urchins, creating a greater buffer against urchin barrens with two predators at work rather than one.
+Otter are pretty picky about what they will eat, only choosing urchin that offer the caloric benefits they need, i.e. the big and juicy ones.
+Sunflower sea stars, on the other hand, will forage for the smaller urchin that otter will leave behind, playing clean-up crew.
 Both turn out to have an enormous impact on the kelp forest.

-The importance of redundancy was driven home in 2014 when the SSWD—Sea Star Wasting Disease wasting disease wiped out almost every single sea star along the West coast of North America.
-With the resiliency already compromised by the extirpation of the sea otter, many kelp forests along the coast were left with no urchin predator at all.
-Freed from the threat of the hunter sea star, urchin populations came out of the cracks and started eating down the kelp, and in turn increasing their numbers by 60 times in some regions.
+The importance of redundancy was driven home in 2014 when Sea Star Wasting Disease wiped out almost every single sea star along the West Coast of North America.
+With resiliency already compromised by the extirpation of the sea otter, many kelp forests along the coast were left with no urchin predator at all.
+Freed from predation by the hunter seastar, urchin populations came out of the cracks and started eating down the kelp, increasing their numbers by 60-fold in some regions.
 The regime shift from kelp forest to urchin barren was a quick switch.

 Sunflower sea star, before and after sea star wasting disease